 What a Slicing Knife!

 The Rada Slicer is a great knife to use for any number of cooking and baking projects.
 This is one of Rada Cutlery’s most versatile knives.
 It is great for slicing meats, fruits, vegetables, and desserts.
-Purchase this knife here.
 These knives are also great for fundraising items.

 Rada Mfg.
 Co. has a long history of fundraising.
 We have been helping non-profits since 1948.
 Last year over 19,000 teams, churches, clubs, schools and youth groups chose Rada Cutlery as their fundraiser.
-Your supporters can purchase Rada Cutlery’s 100% Made in the USA kitchen products and your group earns a 40% profit.
+Your supporters can sell Rada Cutlery’s 100% Made in the USA kitchen products and your group earns a 40% profit on each sale.

 Watch and follow along with Kristy in the Rada Kitchen to make this cute strawberry and pineapple fruit arrangement.

 Start Video Transcript

 Hi Kristy in the Rada Kitchen and I have a neat idea for Valentine’s Day.
 It’s a fruit bouquet.
 You don’t have to spend a lot of money.
 These are easy to make in your own kitchen and your receiver will appreciate it.
 The one I’m going to make is called “Sweet Kisses.”
 And there are quite a few recipes and full color pictures on how to make all these fruit bouquets.
 So let’s get started.